sdcampbell/san-resolver/README.md

 # san-resolver
-san-resolver accepts input from tlsx output and checks if certificate SAN resolves to the IP address.
-If it doesn't resolve to the IP address, print the input line.
+san-resolver accepts input from tlsx output and checks if the certificate Subject Alternative Name (SAN) resolves to the input IP address.
+If it doesn't resolve to that IP address, print the input line.

 This tool is published for use in authorized penetration testing only.